Zilifant/mhk-front/README.md

 - [Setup and Commands](#setup-and-commands---react-app)

 ## Overview
-MHK is a React front-end connected to a Node.js REST API via [Socket.IO](https://socket.io/) and the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+Deception is a React front-end connected to a Node.js REST API via [Socket.IO](https://socket.io/) and the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 It uses Fetch to initially load user and lobby data.
 Once users are verified and have loaded their lobby, Socket.IO connects and handles all further communicaton.

-MHK is my first full-stack application.
+Deception is my first full-stack application.
 I built it as a learning exercise and portfolio piece.
-As of January 2022 MHK remains a work in progress.
+As of January 2022 Deception remains a work in progress.
 There is no doubt much that can be improved; I welcome suggestions and constructive criticism.

 ### Notable Tools and Tech
 React • Node.js • Socket.IO • Express.js • CORS • SCSS • nodemon • React Router • Create React App • VSCode • Postman • Vercel • Heroku